nurakib/UnSeenTimeQA/README.md

 ## Huggingface version:

-- Huggingface version of [UnSeenTimeQA[(nurakib/UnSeenTimeQA) dataset for easy access
+- Huggingface version of [UnSeenTimeQA](nurakib/UnSeenTimeQA) dataset for easy access

 ## Contact Information

-* For help or issues in using [UnSeenTimeQA](nurakib/UnSeenTimeQA), please submit a GitHub issue.
+* For help or issues in using UnSeenTimeQA, please submit a GitHub issue.
 * Please contact Md Nayem Uddin (muddin11@asu.edu) or Amir Saeidi (ssaeidi1@asu.edu) for communication related to UnSeenTimeQA.